 - Steady-state and dynamics of bulk power systems

 Discipline: Power systems engineering

-- Smart home technologies
+- Smart home and robotic technologies

 - Chee-Wooi Ten and Yachen Tang, "Distribution Emergency Operation," CRC Press.
 Sep.
 2018.